In this topic:

 The point here is to just remove the large areas of fat.
 Don't worry about smaller areas of fat.
 Most of that will render during the cooking process.

-Here's the finished product—three trimmed slabs of loin back ribs ready for the application of BRITU rub, then on to the cooker.
+Here's the finished product—three trimmed slabs of loin back ribs ready for the application of rub, then into the smoker.

 If you click on this picture to view the larger version, you'll see one of the membranes stretched out in the foreground.
 Try sticking your finger through this material and you'll see why it's such a good idea to remove the membrane from ribs before you barbecue them!

 Subscribe to our monthly e-mail newsletter to learn about new articles, tips, recipes, and prize drawings.